Those Darlins: Blur the Line

 In early 2013, Those Darlins returned to the studio to work on their third album, this time recording in their hometown of Nashville with producer Roger Moutenot (Yo La Tengo, John Cale, JEFF the Brotherhood).
 Before officially announcing the album, the band hung up a banner of the cover art, which features the nude legs and torsos of the four members of the band, in front of Nashville record store Grimey's New & Preloved Music.
-Local Fox News affiliate WZTV ran a story on the banner, which caused controversy among those concerned with the display of the image on a well-trafficked street.
+Local WZTV ran a story on the banner, which caused controversy among those concerned with the display of the image on a well-trafficked street.
 The band took credit for the image but claimed that the controversy it sparked was unintentional.

-Soon after, Paste magazine announced that band's third album, Blur the Line, would be released on 1 October, and shared videos for the first two singles, "Oh God" and "Optimist".
-SPIN called Blur the Line "tough and seductive" while Blurt said that "songwriting/arranging this masterful elevates Blur the Line to modern-classic status".
+Soon after, Paste magazine announced that band's album Blur the Line would be released on 1 October, and shared videos for the first two singles, "Oh God" and "Optimist".
+SPIN called Blur the Line "tough and seductive" while 'Blurt wrote that "songwriting/arranging this masterful elevates Blur the Line to modern-classic status".

 Hiatus

-On 9 December 2015, the band announced, via its Facebook page, that it was going on hiatus.
+On December 9, 2015, the band announced on its Facebook page, that they were going on hiatus.
 "We're here to deliver some unfortunate news...
 Those Darlins will be taking an indefinite hiatus effective after our final tour in January.
 We've had a really great run together, but the time has come for us to move in different directions.
 We really appreciate all the love and support from our friends, fans, and family over the years."
-On 17 March 2016, Those Darlins played their last show ever at Baby's All Right in Brooklyn.
+On March 17, 2016, Those Darlins played their last show ever at Baby's All Right in Brooklyn.

-Frontwoman Jessi Zazu died of cervical cancer on 12 September 2017.
+Frontwoman Jessi Zazu died of cervical cancer on September 12, 2017.
 She was 28 years old.